ABYSSIA

 3. Now pour your stored seawater back into the new seabeds--the Eurasian Sea, the African Sea, the American Seas.
 But they'll fill up fast.
 You'll reach the old coastlines with water to spare.
 Lots to spare.
 Keep pouring.
 Soon you'll be refilling the seabeds, and wondering how much land there'll be.
 Soon you'll be adding "if any."
 Keep pouring!
 Don't hold any back.

 4. Look for land.
 Good luck.
-Most of our abyssal plains, which you'd think would form new continents, have become shallow seas; those that rise above water are low and broken.
+Most of our abyssal plains, which you'd think would form new continents, are just shallower seas; the bits that do rise above water are low and broken.
 Only 12% of Earth's surface is land!
 That's all.

-Are you starting to realize what a wet planet this is?
+As you look at the map below, are you starting to realize how drenched our world is?
 And how lucky we are that continental rock is so light!
 We're living on rafts, and don't know it.

 Earth, what a name!
 Don't make me laugh.
-Drenchia, Drownia, Uptoyournosia!
+Oceana, Drownia, Uptoyournosia!
 That's what we live on.
+Float on.

 Map of Abyssia, a world-building experiment.